Goodyear To Recall RV Tires 19 Years After Last One Was Made

 DETROIT (AP) — Nineteen years after the last one was made, Goodyear has agreed to recall more than 173,000 recreational vehicle tires that the government says can fail and have killed or injured 95 people since 1998.

 Goodyear’s G159 tires have been under investigation by the National Highway Traffic Safety Administration since December of 2017.
-On Tuesday the agency posted documents on its website saying that it had pressured the company into a recall.READ MORE: MSP: Two Crashes At Same Time On I-75 In Oakland County, Both Drivers Impaired
+On Tuesday the agency posted documents on its website saying that it had pressured the company into a recall.READ MORE: List: State Of Michigan Among Top 10 Employers For New Graduates

 Documents say the tire tread can separate from the body, causing drivers to lose control and increasing the risk of a crash.

-The agency began investigating the tires more than five years ago after a judge ordered the release of Goodyear data that had been sealed under court orders and settlement agreements.READ MORE: 3 Children, Parents Dead After House Fire In Flint
+The agency began investigating the tires more than five years ago after a judge ordered the release of Goodyear data that had been sealed under court orders and settlement agreements.READ MORE: $500K Fund To Support Detroit Small Business Near Michigan Central Station

 Lawsuits and safety advocates allege that the tires were designed for delivery trucks and not for recreational vehicles that travel at highway speeds.
 They allege that Goodyear kept the problems secret for years by settling cases and getting judges to seal records.